mozmeao/infra/docs/incident_response.md

 ## Declaring an incident and the incident leader (IL) role

-The incident leader (IL) is a Mozillian that serves as the primary point of contact and coordinator for an incident.
+The incident leader (IL) is a Mozillian on staff that serves as the primary point of contact and coordinator for an incident.
 This person may have been called by the moc, or just noticed that a service is broken.

 When an incident occurs, the IL posts messages in the primary developer IRC channel for the service stating: